neondatabase/website/content/docs/guides/logical-replication-neon.md

 ### Create a subscription to be enabled later

-This command sets `enabled = false` to create a subscription without enabling it:
+This command creates a subscription with `enabled = false` so that you can enable the scription at a later time:

 ```sql
 CREATE SUBSCRIPTION my_subscription